mat-0/uk.thechels.cod/_pages/flood-warnings.md

 - Rising river levels today may lead to flooding.
 Flooding is possible from the afternoon of 18 December 2025 .
 Flooding may affect low lying land and roads adjacent to the river from Gloucester to Chepstow.
 Other locations that may be affected include Westbury and Lydney.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 19 December 2025 or as the situation changes.

 - Flood alert: River Severn in Worcestershire
 - Rising river levels today may lead to flooding.
-Flooding is possible from the afternoon of 18 December 2025 .
+Flooding is possible from the afternoon of 18 December 2025.
 Flooding may affect low lying land & roads adjacent to the river from Highley to Tewkesbury; including Dog Lane Bewdley, Stourport, Diglis & Hylton Road towpath.
 Flooded drains affect the racecourse & Worcester CCG.
 PLP should be installed.
 New St Gate closed at Upton upon Severn.
-Predicted peaks:-  Worcester 3.5 to 4m on 20/12 AM, Diglis 3.1m to 3.6m on 20/12 AM, Kempsey Yacht Club 5.2m to 5.7m on 19/12 PM.
+Predicted peaks:- Bewdley 2.8 - 3.3m Thursday PM, Worcester 4.0 to 4.5m on 21/12 AM, Diglis 4.0 to 4.5m on 21/12 AM, Kempsey Yacht Club 5.2m to 5.7m on 21/12 PM.
+Further rainfall may result in a second peak of up to 4.0m on Sunday 21/12.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 19 December 2025 or as the situation changes.

 - Flood warning: River Severn at Severn Ham, Tewkesbury
 - Rising river levels are expected to cause flooding today.
 Flooding is expected from 18 December 2025 over the next few days.
 Flooding may affect property and roads in and around Severn Ham and access to Abbey Mill may be compromised.
-Predicted peak:- Mythe 3.6m to 4.1m on 20/12/25 PM.
+Predicted peak:- Mythe 3.6m to 4.1m on 21/12/25 PM.
 We are monitoring rainfall and river levels.
 Monitor local water levels and weather conditions.
 This message will be updated by 10:00AM on 19 December 2025 or as the situation changes.

 <!-- flood_marker ends -->